 1.)
 Go to notion.so and set up a free account.
 Just click the Sign Up link in the top right and follow the prompts.

 2.)
-Once your account is set up you’ll be redirected to the page below.
+Once your account is set up, you’ll be redirected to the page below.
 Read through this page and watch the tutorial videos.
-Don’t worry, it’s only a total of 9 minutes.
+Don’t worry, it will only take 9 minutes.

 3.)
 Play around!
 Create a page, add pictures, embed websites, insert text, link links, etc. Browse some of Notion’s templates and try to recreate them.
 This is the quickest way to learn and it’s also really fun!

 4.)
 Once you feel comfortable, create a new page in the Navigation bar on the left hand side of the screen and make your website.
 Here are some examples (same as above) you can check out to inspire your designs.

 5.)
 Once you feel confident in your design and want to share your page (and all its subpages) with the world, you’re done!
 We’ll come back to Notion in our last section.

 1.)
 Go to super.so and click the Sign Up link in the top right corner.